archway-network/testnet-signer/README.md

 skip this step.

 ### Description
-Adds a new key to the keystore
+Adds a new key to the keystore.
+This command is compatible with the cosmos-sdk key management functionality.

 ### Command
 ```shell